uchicago-dsi/oakland-institute-ukraine/README.md

    cd oakland-institute-ukraine
    ```
 5. Create a `data` directory and move the downloaded data files from step 2 to that directory.

+TODO: need to add instructions for .env file and Make commands

 6. Build the Docker image from the root project directory:
    ```sh
    docker build -t ukraine .